 Saint Benedict quotes usually come from the Rule of St. Benedict or from one of the stories of his life.
 Pope Saint Gregory the Great preserved most of what we know about his life as he had been a Benedictine monk before he was elected Pope.
+He had lived in the same areas and died less than fifty years later.
+This page has:

 Celebrate St. Benedict's feast day, March 21, with a coloring page of him and both the front and back sides of his medal.
 These PDFs print to 8.5x11" single sided.